TouchWiz: TouchWiz Nature UX 3.0

 This update was released in 2014 to support Android KitKat (4.4).
 It was first seen on the Galaxy S5, Galaxy K Zoom and the Galaxy Note Pro 12.2.
 It later appeared on the Galaxy Alpha.

+This update was the first version of Samsung's UI to be incompatible with the Galaxy S III and Note II even though these devices already received TouchWiz Nature UX 2.5.

 The home screen and settings menu were made more user-friendly with larger icons and less clutter.
-Also, icons in the context menus were removed for minimalism, and any disabled options, where previously they would have been visible but unusable (Graphical widget), now do not show up at all.
+Also, many skeuomorphic elements were changed for flat design variants, icons in the context menus were removed for minimalism, and any disabled options, where previously they would have been visible but unusable (Graphical widget), now do not show up at all.

 The one-handed operation mode available on the Galaxy S5 allows setting shortcuts for apps and contacts.
 A floating menu with user-specified app shortcuts has also been added.

 The new colour palette utilizes oceanic colours (e.g. #006578, #00151C, #004754, #009ba1, #005060, #0034da and #001d27) to reference the Galaxy S5's water resistance.

 Some budget devices, such as the Galaxy Trend 2 Lite, Galaxy J1 Ace, Galaxy V Plus, Galaxy Grand Neo Plus and Galaxy Tab E feature a reduced version of TouchWiz Nature UX 3.0 called "TouchWiz Essence UX", which is adapted for devices with less than 1 GB of RAM.
 This version has an ultra-power-saving mode, which drastically extends the battery duration by making the screen grayscale, restricting the apps that can be used, and turning off features like Wi-Fi and Bluetooth.

 The redesigned settings menu has flat icons instead of previously used self-coloured Clip art, and is equipped with three distinct viewing modes: Grid view, List view and Tab view.
 Tab view is like list view except the settings are separated by tabs instead of in one long list, similar to the settings on Nature UX 2.0 (S4 and Note 3).

 Another minor distinction is that the boot screen shows the Android trademark, but no longer the Product of the device (e.g. SM-G900F, SM-G901F).